jddeguia/gorocky-store-analysis/gorocky_data_platform/README.md

 ![image](https://github.com/user-attachments/assets/4c070875-2eed-4ee2-bd5d-9c7cad8cc89a)

 The models are separated into 3 layers
 - base layer.
-This is where we expose the data source in dbt project
+This is where we expose the data source in dbt project.
+The name of the model is `base_orders.sql`
 - staging layer.
-This is where we clean the column and explicitly cast the appropriate data type on each column
+This is where we clean the column and explicitly cast the appropriate data type on each column.
+The name of the model is `stg_orders.sql`
 - mart layer.
-This is where we expose the end result of the cleaned model to end users
+This is where we expose the end result of the cleaned model to end users.
+We used 3 mart models.
+We have 2 dimensional models `dim_customers.sql` and `dim_products.sql` which is extracted from the events table.
+We considered querying the latest info about the customer and the product.
+We have 1 fact table which is `mart_fct_order_transactions.sql`

+## Test the models
+- We have a Python script named `duckdb_test.py` that exports the mart model as a CSV.
+We use CSV as a data source on our dashboard

 ## Insights
 - Fasteners has the lowest profit made (product sub-category) while Phones has the highest profit